siminpan/SAStoR_Note/README.md

 | PDF | Portable Document Format | Adobe Products such as Acrobat Reader |
 | RTF | Rich Text Format | Word Processors such as Microsoft Word |

+The ODS LISTING CLOSE statement stops sending output to the OUTPUT and GRAPH windows.

 ###  ###
 SAS Code:
 ```SAS